conduktor/conduktor-docs/docs/gateway/how-to/configuring-failover.md

 ### Failover limitation

 During a failover, the following interceptors will not work:
- - Observability plugin: all metrics during the failover period will not be counted
+ - Observability plugin: The observability plugin is currently incompatible with failover.